Japan women's national rugby union team: History

 Japan made their international debut at the 1991 Women's Rugby World Cup.
 Since then, Japan has appeared at three other editions of the World Cup in 1994, 2002 and 2017.
 The team has won the Asia Rugby Women's Championship in 2015, 2016 and 2017.

 Japan qualified for the 2021 Rugby World Cup in New Zealand after a revision of Asia's qualification was made due to the global pandemic.
 As Asia's highest ranked team they qualified automatically for the tournament.

 In November 2021, Japan toured Europe and played test matches against Ireland, Scotland and Wales.
 Wales defeated Japan 23–5, the Sakura's scoring their only try in the 77th minute with a missed conversion.
 Scotland ran in six tries to give the Sakura's their second loss 36–12, at the DAM Health Stadium in Edinburgh.
 Ireland down to 14 players pulled off an unlikely win to beat Japan 15–12.

 Japan toured Australia in 2022, they played and won matches against Australia, the Australian Barbarians, and Fiji.

+In May 2025, the Sakura's had their biggest win when they trounced Kazakhstan 90–0 in the opening match of the Asia Rugby Women's Championship in Fukuoka; they ran in 14 unanswered tries.
+They eventually won the tournament, making it their seventh Championship title.